atlosdotorg/atlos/README.md

 ## License

-Atlos is still under active development, and is not yet ready to be used by any other organizations.
-Once it is, we will release it under the GPLv3.
+Atlos is open source, licensed under the GPLv3.
+We take the license very seriously.

+## Special Thanks

+- We are grateful to [AppSignal](https://appsignal.com) for sponsoring our application performance monitoring.